 The trail to Wandflue is 5km out and 5km back.
 With 700m of the incline in the first 5km, it is genuinely a steep encounter from the first moments until the summit.
 The wide, winding path is sure underfoot until you reach the chalet with views up the Gastlosen mountain range on your right throughout the early moments of this trail.

-We reached the Chalet after about 40-minutes although it may take some slightly longer with the steep incline.
+We reached the Chalet after about 40 minutes although it may take some slightly longer with the steep incline.
 Allow for an hour maximum for this segment of the trail.
-At the chalet you can enjoy a coffee, beers, cakes and more but we opted to continue on our way and stop by the chalet when we returned.
+At the chalet, you can enjoy coffee, beers, cakes and more but we opted to continue on our way and stop by the chalet when we returned.

 The journey down from the summit was probably my favorite part.
 This is because you had a great view in front of you for the entire journey and really had a great opportunity to admire the Gastlosen Ridge.
 Don’t admire it too much though as you will need your full concentration on your feet as you practice some fancy footwork on the decline with slippery rocks, gravel and slick grass challenging your agility and balance.